catherinedparnell/giftn-api/README.md

 * `/tracking/:username`

-  POST - adds tracking number to user `req.body = { toAddress: recipient email, toName: name of who it's to, fromName: name of who it's from, message: personalized note, trackingNumber: valid tracking number }`
+  POST - adds tracking number to user `req.body = { trackingNumberObject: { trackingNumber: a valid tacking number, note: from user to user about what package is, person: person tracking number is for, carrier: carrier of package (ie. UPS, FedEx) } }`

-  PUT - removes tracking number from user `req.body = { trackingNumber: tracking number }`
+  PUT - removes tracking number from user `req.body = { trackingNumber: a valid tracking number }`

 * `/getTracking/`